TRaSH-Guides/Guides/docs/Plex/Tips/Plex-media-server.md

 ??? tip "TIP - Autoscan - [Click to show/hide]"

-    If for some reason example your operating systems don’t provide this trigger or your storage is mounted on a network (SMB/NFS/Cloud Storage) or your library just doesn't automatically scan, or is just plain impractical, You might want to consider using autoscan.
+    In some cases, an operating system may not support this trigger - for example, if your storage is mounted on a network (SMB/NFS/Cloud Storage).
+In other cases, you may just find that your library doesn't automatically scan on its own.
+In these cases, you could consider using autoscan.
 IBRACORP (A Youtube channel we collaborate with) has a video explaining it in further detail.

     <iframe width="560" height="315" src="https://www.youtube.com/embed/JYBVAzJBw2w" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>